 “Why should I volunteer?
 I heard all you do is clean rooms, shuttle papers, greet patients and/or hand out food.
 You can’t really gain any significant clinical experience.
 I will most likely do it but only because it is an unofficial requirement for medical school.
 Hopefully I can work in a hospital or clinic, maybe as a medical assistant or ER tech so I don’t have to volunteer.
 Or maybe I’ll be an EMT to get clinical experience.
+Or maybe I will participate in a summer clinical travel program.
 I don’t really see a good reason to volunteer other than doing it to cross it off your medical school checklist.”

 Why should I volunteer?
 Have you ever wondered its benefits?
 Or have you heard someone say before what was stated above?
 It’s an understandable and reasonable thought.
 A lot of volunteer programs have bad reputations because they do not expose its volunteers to real “clinical experience.”
 Tasks such as taking vital signs or scrubbing in on surgeries can be huge opportunities for any volunteer, but many volunteering programs do not offer these experiences.
 There are, however, important reasons to volunteer at a hospital or clinic other than just to cross it off your medical school application checklist.
 Here are a few of those good reasons:

 1. Exposure to the “ugly” side of medicine–a bigger picture of the entire process

 There is a lot of behind the scenes work that needs to be done before and after the doctor sees the patient.
 This work is not glamorous, but it is necessary.
 As a volunteer, you can observe the entire process involving administrators, nurses, doctors, and anyone else who is involved.
 You will get a better understanding of how medicine functions as a whole just by being there and observing.

 2. Tests whether you really want to be a doctor